CASE STUDY/02·OBSCURA · FOSSSHIPPED 2025 · v2.1.0 · MIT

 Audit, document, ship under MIT.

-Security pass on the extension manifest permissions.
+Security pass on the manifest permissions.
 Removed every analytics call.
-Wrote the README to assume a security team would read it before letting anyone install.
-Released to GitHub under MIT with a single-binary install script for compliance teams to vet.
+README written for a security team to vet before install.
+Released to GitHub under MIT with a single-binary install script.

 04 · COMPOUNDWEEK 5 → ONGOING